Communications Toolkit for Academics

 Communicating Beyond Journals and Peers

-As a scientist, scholar, or researcher, you help solve the world’s most pressing problems.
+As a scientist, scholar or researcher, you help solve the world’s most pressing problems.
 Yours is the trusted voice of reason.
-But to truly impact others, your voice needs to be heard more broadly.
-You do important work, but we understand some of you may struggle to explain “why this matters” to outside audiences.
+But to truly impact others, your voice needs to be more broadly heard beyond your peers and journals.

 - Enhances stature and reputation among peers and students